milind-prajapat/Devanagari-Character-Recognition/README.md

 Boosting     |     0.8571      |     0.9444    |    0.8571  |  0.8862

 ## Features
-1. **Word segmentation** enables character recognition of paragraphs, also preserves the order
+1. **Word segmentation** enables character recognition of paragraphs, preserving the order of the words
 2. **Character segmentation** enables character recognition of word
 3. **Image Processing** enables the segmentation of slanted words and characters, and *svar* having a *matra*
 4. **Data augmentation** using image data generator class, rotated, shifted, sheared and zoomed